-- Most states will keep the size standard at 50 employees, and will not open their Small Business Health Options Program (SHOP) Marketplace to the larger group size.
+- Most states will keep the size standard at 50 employees, and will not open their Small Business Health Options Program (SHOP) exchange to the larger group size.
 This is due to the passage in Congress of the PACE Act, signed by President Obama in October 2015.

 Small businesses (defined by your state as those with either up to 50 or 100 employees) are subject to ACA mandates to include essential health benefits (EHBs) in group health coverage.